rvanbruggen/HackoladeGitTestRepo/README.md

 This is a repo that would allow for quick demonstration of [the Hackolade Studio Workgroup Edition's](https://hackolade.com/editions.html) GIT integration and collaboration.

 ## Introduction
 In Hackolade, we leverage the concept of [Metadata-as-code](https://hackolade.com/metadata-as-code.html) the ensure that the data models that we create are always up to date, and in sync with the frequent releases of our agile development methdologies.
-In the Workgroup Edition of the Hackolade Studio, we therefore have implemented a very tight integration with GIT: distributed version congrol system that is extremely popular with agile development teams.
+In the Workgroup Edition of the Hackolade Studio, we therefore have implemented a very tight integration with GIT: distributed version control system that is extremely popular with agile development teams.

 It is worth considering the specific nature of GIT for a moment.
 As you can read on the [main Git Website](https://git-scm.com/), it is